Energy-Saving Myths That Don’t Actually Lower Your Bills

 - In extreme heat or cold, that recovery can cost more than steady moderation.

-Reality: During extreme-temperature seasons, set the thermostat back a few degrees; don’t shut it off entirely.
+Reality: During extreme-temperature seasons, set the thermostat back a few degrees instead of turning it off.

 Want MORE TIPS for Stretching Your Budget?